SNP treasurer Colin Beattie arrested in party finances probe

 The Scottish National Party has in recent weeks been rocked by questions about its finances and fundraising, prompting a police investigation.

-Earlier this month, Peter Murrell, who is Nicola Sturgeon’s husband and the party’s former chief executive, was arrested in connection with the probe.
+Earlier this month, Peter Murrell, who is Nicola Sturgeon’s husband and the party’s former chief executive,

 He was detained for 11 hours and was later released without charge pending further investigations.